 If you want more galleries, head over to the DoReMi area—the Dogpatch, Potrero Hill, and Mission neighborhoods—to check out work from up-and-coming artists at the Minnesota Street Project, Southern Exposure, Project Artaud, CCA’s Wattis Institute for Contemporary Art, and the Museum of Craft and Design.
 For a fun photo safari, consider strolling down the vertiginously twisty Vermont Street.

 While you’re out and about, why not go visit the art spaces of CCA alums?
-Go see the Borderline Art Collective, Capital Gallery, Ratio 3, and Et al. / Et al. etc. From there, go check out this list of hot galleries.
+Go see the Capital Gallery, Ratio 3, and Et al. / Et al. etc. From there, go check out this list of hot galleries.
 Arts and commerce on Nob Hill have expanded south into the Tenderloin, where you’ll find galleries, bookstores, skate shops, and vintage stores.